Frequently Asked Questions: This page contains answers to common questions

 Don't let yourself get into this situation.
-Turn in all your classwork, attend class, and take all
+Turn in all your homework, attend class, and take all

-your quizzes in a timely manner so that you will not have to do a closed book test as extra credit
+your quizzes in a timely manner so that you will not have to do the extra credit problem set

 to regain lost points.

-Where do I find the due dates for all work, quizzes, ethics paper & class meeting dates?
+Where do I find the due dates for all work, quizzes, extra credit problem set?